metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Texans @ Raiders

 I need to spend a bit more time studying this game.
 Find out if Derek Carr is better improvising or operating under this McDaniels system.

+Vegas might have found an identity.
+Texans defense was absolutely helpless in the second half.